 The Berkshire Line

-The Berkshire Line project is the proposal of the Housatonic Railroad Company (HRC) to operate passenger service from New York City to Pittsfield, MA via Danbury, CT.
-It will provide 8 round trips a day, originating and terminating in Grand Central Station, and will allow passengers to travel the 160 miles from Pittsfield to New York in 3 hours and 55 minutes.
+The Housatonic Line, also called the Berkshire Line, will again provide passenger service from New York City to Pittsfield, MA via Danbury, CT.
+The current proposal calls for 8 round trips a day, originating and terminating in Grand Central Station, and will allow passengers to travel the 160 miles from Pittsfield to New York in 3 hours and 55 minutes.

 From Grand Central Station, the route connects to Danbury, CT, either by following Metro North’s New Haven Line, or by following the Harlem line to the Southeast Station and following the Maybrook Line to Danbury.
 From there it passes through Connecticut and Massachusetts, with proposed stops at New Milford, Kent, Cornwall Bridge, and Canaan, CT, and then moves on to Great Barrington, Stockbridge, Lee, Lenox, and Pittsfield, MA.

 Most of the rail in Massachusetts and Connecticut is, or was, 107-pound jointed rail, built almost a century ago.
 Passenger rail service cannot operate along the Berkshire Line unless all the old ties and jointed rail are replaced with new ties and 136-pound welded rail.
 This work is underway in Massachusetts and will be complete in 2022.

 In 2014, Massachusetts passed a transportation bond bill that included funds in support of the Berkshire Line.
 They purchased the 37 miles of track in the state from HRRC for $13 million.
 The legislature also allotted $35 million to replace 30 miles of rail and replace old ties on all 37 miles.

 The agreement made then was that Massachusetts would be willing to spend an additional $78.8 million for more extensive repairs when Connecticut authorizes funding for the project.